-Now, turn the heat off to the skillet and add all of your cheeses, along with the hot sauce if you are using.
+Add the cheeses.
+Now, turn the heat off to the skillet and add all of your cheeses, along with the hot sauce if you are using it.
 Stir until all the cheese has melted.

-Oh my stars!
-That cheese sauce is incredible and just makes this the best Mac and Cheese recipe in my book!
+This cheese sauce makes this the best Mac and Cheese recipe in my book!

-Next, you’ll want to add in your cooked elbow noodles.
-I like to add the cooked noodles in stages and not all at once and stir them into the cheese sauce.
+Add cooked noodles.
+I like to add the cooked noodles in stages, not all at once, and stir them into the cheese sauce.

 Serve as a creamy Mac and Cheese.
-If you like, you can stop right here and serve this Mac and Cheese without any topping.
-It is mighty delicious this way and is how Sam always loved to eat it as a young fella.
-It is definitely a favorite for children this way.
+If you like, you can stop here and serve this Mac and Cheese without any topping.
+It is delicious this way and is how I make it often.
+It is a favorite for children this way.

 Add Panko for Baked Mac and Cheese.
 It is out of this world delicious with this buttery Panko topping!
-The Panko is mixed with a bit of melted butter, added to the top of the Mac and Cheese and then placed under the broiler until nice and toasted.
+The Panko is mixed with a bit of melted butter, added to the top of the Mac and Cheese, and then placed under the broiler until nice and toasted.
 YUM!

 How to Store, Make Ahead, and Freeze Mac and Cheese

 To store.
 Bake and cool.
 Cover with wrap and store in the refrigerator up to 3 days.

 To make ahead.
 Prepare without adding the topping.
 Cover tightly with wrap and refrigerate.
 To serve, remove from the refrigerator and top with the Panko topping mixture, and bake at 325º F for 15 minutes.